itskaykayleigh/PythonProjects-/EmailManagement_NLP/README.md

 	* Count Vectorizer
 	* TF-IDF Vectorizer

+**Key Tools/Packages:**
+* Pandas, Numpy, Matplotlib, Seaborn
+* NLTK, SpaCy, TextBlob
+* Scikit-Learn
+	* TSNE, KMeans, Normalizer, CountVectorizer, LatentDirichletAllocation, NMF, PCA, TruncatedSVD

-Results & Findings:
+**Results & Findings:**
 If given some emails, the automated pipeline will auto-categorize the emails into 2-4 groups based on email content.
 Each set of emails will end up with different groups.
-For instance, a personal email account will differs from a work email.
+For instance, a personal email account will differ from a work email.

-----------------------------------------------Table of Contents------------------------------------------------
-The repo contains five sections - Code, Data, Visuals, Presentation.

-Code:
- * Pipeline
- * EDA
- * Modeling
- * Pipeline testing

-Data:
- * Some transformed sample data after preprocessing and topic modeling

-Images:
- * Word cloud

-Presentation:
- * Presentation slides (pdf)